2017 - 2018 Staff

 Christina Taylor is a Founding 6th grade East and West Humanities Teacher at City School of the Arts.
 She previously served as a founding teacher at Bronx Park Middle School, where she built a social studies curriculum that fused critical thinking and student-led investigations.
 She holds a BA from the University of Chicago, as well as an MA in education from the City University of New York.

-Andréa Wood is the founding choir teacher at City School of the Arts.
-She has spent the past decade working and touring as a performer and a music educator, having released two studio albums under her name.
-In 2013, she served as the Chair of the Vocal Department with the inaugural faculty at the True School of Music in Mumbia, India.
+Andréa Wood is a choir teacher at City School of the Arts.
+She has spent the past decade working and touring as a performer and a music educator, having released two studio albums.
+In 2013, she served as the Chair of the Vocal Department at the True School of Music in Mumbia, India.
 She has taught early childhood music at Lincoln Center and the Diller-Quaile School of Music.
-She received her EdM in Music Education from Teachers College, Columbia University with New York State teaching certification, her MM in Jazz Vocal Performance from The Manhattan School of Music, and her BM in Jazz Vocal Performance from Michigan State University.
+She received her EdM in Music Education from Teachers College, Columbia University with New York State teaching certification, her MM in Jazz Vocal Performance from The Manhattan School of Music, and her BM from Michigan State University.